MIT-LCP/wfdb-python/README.rst

 - ``units`` (required): A list of strings giving the units of each signal channel.
 - ``signames`` (required): A list of strings giving the signal name of each signal channel.
 - ``p_signals`` (default=None): An MxN 2d numpy array, where M is the signal length.
 Gives the physical signal values intended to be written.
-Either p_signals or d_signals must be set, but not both.
+Either p_signals or d_signal must be set, but not both.
 If p_signals is set, this method will use it to perform analogue-digital conversion, writing the resultant digital values to the dat file(s).
 If fmt is set, gain and baseline must be set or unset together.
 If fmt is unset, gain and baseline must both be unset.
-- ``d_signals`` (default=None): An MxN 2d numpy array, where M is the signal length.
+- ``d_signal`` (default=None): An MxN 2d numpy array, where M is the signal length.
 Gives the digital signal values intended to be directly written to the dat file(s).
 The dtype must be an integer type.
-Either p_signals or d_signals must be set, but not both.
-In addition, if d_signals is set, fmt, gain and baseline must also all be set.
+Either p_signals or d_signal must be set, but not both.
+In addition, if d_signal is set, fmt, gain and baseline must also all be set.
 - ``fmt`` (default=None): A list of strings giving the WFDB format of each file used to store each channel.
   Accepted formats are: "80","212","16","24", and "32".
 There are other WFDB formats but this library